JuliaOdden/Hood-Classifier/README.md

 ```
 `filename` corresponds to the specific directory of the file containing the data from a test of any length on a single case.
 The `DATAFILE` class can handle any type of document supported by Python's built-in reader, including .txt files and .log files.

-`old` is a Boolean asking whether or not the first line of the data file is a ranking for the case.
+`has_ranking` is a Boolean asking whether or not the first line of the data file is a ranking for the case.
 #### Example Use
 ```python
 folder = '~/hood_data_files'